Career Services Current Internships 2018

 NYC Emergency Management offers internships in the spring, summer, and fall.
 The spring internship requires a 15-hour to 20-hour/week commitment.

-NYC Emergency Management is accepting applications for the following internships:
+NYC Emergency Management is accepting applications in many different areas.

 Building on CUNY’s history of service to New York City, the CUNY Service Corps creates opportunities for students, faculty, and staff at the University to work on projects that improve the city’s short and long-term civic, economic and environmental sustainability.